-Think about the trees and evergreens that will make an impact year round first, then deciduous flowering shrubs with flowers last of all.
+Think about the trees and evergreens that will make an impact year round first, then deciduous flowering shrubs, and lastly, flowers.
 Consider both shape and size of individual plants, and where you plan to use more than one specimen, count on putting in an odd numbered group if a natural effect is what you’re after.

 Decide on a palette of materials

 Smart garden landscaping ideas teamed with the right materials will create a complementary style of garden, be it modern, cottage, traditional or formal.

 For a modern garden, porcelain and natural limestone patio ideas work well, along with concrete, metal and wood.
 More traditional gardens could mix stone, brick and gravel with wood, for example.